TonyPhipps/Meerkat/README.md

 | [Scheduled Tasks](https://github.com/TonyPhipps/THRecon/wiki/ScheduledTasks) | TPM | Bitlocker | Recycle Bin | User Files |

 \* Info pulled from current running processes or their executables on disk.

+## Requirements

+* Requires Powershell 5.0 or above on the "scanning" device.
+* Requires Powershell 3.0 or higher on target systems (2.0 may be adequate in some cases).
+* When scanning a remote machine without the psexec wrapper (Invoke-THR_PSExec), requires WinRM service on remote machine.

 ## Quick Install
 Run this command in Powershell with [git](https://gitforwindows.org/) installed, then open a new Powershell session.
 ```